Moduli spaces of sextic curves with simple singularities and their compactifications: Introduction

+In \S \ref{section: explicit description of lattices}, we further analyze the generic Picard lattice $P$.
+We first consider the lattice $M$ generated by $H$, $L$ and the strict transforms of irreducible components of the sextic curve under $X\to \PP^2$.
+By the openness of the image of the period map $\Prd_T$, the generic Picard lattice $P$ is the primitive hull of the lattice generated by $H$ and $L$ in $\Lambda_X$, hence it is also the primitive hull of $M$.
+We prove that $P^\iota=M^\iota$ for the natural involution $\iota$ on $\Lambda_X$, see Proposition \ref{prop: saturation of M_F}.
+In \S \ref{sec: orbifold structures}, we give a criterion for when the period map preserves the orbifold structures verify it for all nodal singular types $T$.
+In \S \ref{sec: examples and applications}, we apply our results to several interesting examples, including a quintic curve with a line, a quartic curve with two lines, and the classical Zariski pairs.
+For the singular type given by a quartic curve with two bitangents, we observe an unexpected relationship among three arithmetic quotients of different types (ball type, type IV, and Siegel type).

 \textbf{Acknowledgement.} The first author is supported by the national key research and development program of China (No. 2022YFA1007100) and NSFC 12201337.
 The second author is partially supported by NSFC 12301058.
-We thank Bong Lian, Zhiyu Tian and Zheng Zhang for their interests and helpful discussions.
+We thank Samuel Boissi\`{e}re, Bong Lian, Michel Raibaut, Fei Si, Zhiyu Tian and Zheng Zhang for their interest and helpful discussions.